School District 58 Nicola-Similkameen

 School District 58 Nicola-Similkameen is a school district in British Columbia.This includes the major centres of Merritt and Princeton.

+The school district offers instruction in nɬeʔkepmxcín, an Interior Salishan language spoken by the Nlaka'pamux.

 History

 School District 58 Nicola-Similkameen was created by the merger of the Merritt and Princeton School districts.
 Prior to the merger Princeton was School District 17 and Merritt was School District #31.

 Both the teachers' unions are employed by Nicola-Similkameen School district but have retained their original status within the British Columbia Teachers' Federation (BCTF).
 The respective unions are: Nicola Valley Teachers' Union (NVTU) - Local #31 of the BCTF and Princeton District Teachers' Union (PDTU) - Local #17 of the BCTF.